 - Category Export – This export job profile will create/update all the Akeneo categories in Joomla.

-- Articles/Products Collection Export – This export job profile will export/update all the articles and categories from Akeneo to Joomla website.
+- Articles/Products Collection Export – This export job profile will export/update all the articles and categories from Akeneo to the Joomla website.

 Job Credentials – In case you are managing multiple Joomla websites and want to export content to some other website for this job profile, you can mention the credentials.
 Please note these credentials must be separate from the Module Configuration.